-The identification of wildlife within a site (and surrounding it) needs to be undertaken at the planning stage of a project to ensure the required surveys can be carried out and the correct protection measures can be implemented.
+The identification of wildlife within a site (and surrounding it) needs to be undertaken at the planning stage of a project to ensure the required surveys can be carried out at the appropriate time of year and the correct protection measures can be implemented.
 This is important to avoid both delays to the project programme and the extra costs or fines that could be incurred.
 Certain hedgerows and trees may also be protected.

-SYSTRA will provide details of any protected sites and species, including birds, mammals and vegetation and detail appropriate mitigation measures that need to be implemented on site.
+SYSTRA or the Client will provide details of any protected sites and species, including birds, mammals and vegetation and detail appropriate mitigation measures that need to be implemented on site.
 Where protected species are identified during works that have not been previously discovered, work must stop immediately and the Site Manager informed.
-The Site Manager will contact the SYSTRA Ecology Team for guidance.
+The Site Manager will contact the SYSTRA or client Ecology Team for guidance.

-It is illegal to cause the spread of Invasive non Native Species (INNS) of plant and animal and specialist advice should be sought if an INNS is expected.
+It is illegal to cause the spread of Invasive non Native Species (INNS) including plant and animal and specialist advice should be sought if an INNS is expected.
 Japanese Knotweed, Himalayan Balsam and Giant Hogweed are regularly found on construction sites.